Global Molluscicides Market Research Report 2020-2026

 Molluscicides, also known as snail baits and snail pellets, are pesticides against molluscs, which are usually used in agriculture or gardening, in order to control gastropod pests specifically slugs and snails which damage crops or other valued plants by feeding on them.

-This report contains market size and forecasts of Molluscicides in Southeast Asia, including the following market information:
+This report contains market size and forecasts of Molluscicides in Brazil, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Molluscicides manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Molluscicides production and consumption in Southeast Asia
+This report also analyses and evaluates the COVID-19 impact on Molluscicides production and consumption in Brazil

 Total Market by Segment: